Environmental Protection Agency (EPA).

 Request for nominations to the Good Neighbor Environmental Board.

 The U.S. Environmental Protection Agency (EPA) invites nominations from a diverse range of qualified candidates to be considered for appointment to its Good Neighbor Environmental Board (GNEB).
-Vacancies are expected to be filled by April 1, 2018, but nominees are strongly encouraged to submit their nomination information as soon as possible.
+Vacancies are expected to be filled by March 31, 2020.
 Sources in addition to this Federal Register Notice may also be utilized in the solicitation of nominees.

-Submit nominations to Mark Joyce, Acting Designated Federal Officer, (1601M), 1200 Pennsylvania Avenue NW., Washington, DC 20460.
-You may also email nominations with the subject line GNEB Nomination 2018 to email@example.com.
+Submit nominations to Eugene Green, Designated Federal Officer, Office of Resources and Business Operations, Federal Advisory Committee Management Division (1601M), 1200 Pennsylvania Avenue NW, Washington, DC 20460.
+You may also email nominations with the subject line COMMITTEE APPLICATION PACKAGE 2020 for (Name of Nominee) to firstname.lastname@example.org.

 Start Further Info